-- 3. Premises no the be taken into use until the approved car parking has been laid out and maintained for use throughout the life of the development. - 4.
-Holiday Occupancy Condition - 5.
-Household waste storage in association with the holiday let shall be in accordance with the submitted details. - 6.
-Before the removal of any of the trees on the approved plan details of a native hedgerow to be planted along the eastern boundary of the site shall be submitted and agreed.
-Thereafter the hedgerow shall be planted in the first planting season following the parking spaces first being brought into use.
+- Premises not to be taken into use until the approved car parking has been laid out and parking to be thereafter maintained for use throughout the life of the development - 4.
+Use of the building shall be as an office and for no other purpose whatsoever without express planning consent from the National Park Authority (including any other purpose in Class B1 of the schedule to the Town and Country Planning (Use Classes) Order 1987 or in any order revoking and re-enacting that order.) - 5.
+Before any of the trees on the approved plan are removed details of a native hedgerow to be planted along the eastern boundary of the site shall be submitted and agreed.
+Thereafter the planting shall be completed in the first planting season following the parking spaces being first brought into use.